 Overview, Strategy and Rationale

-The expansion of the “new energy” sectors and the increases in demand for electric vehicles and wind turbines is driving global demand for REEs, particularly Neodymium and Praseodymium (known as the “NdPr Metals”), as well as other “technology” or “critical” metals which are used in the manufacture of permanent magnets, a key component in green energy manufacturing.
-It has been widely reported that many companies are looking for alternative REE supplies outside China, which has controlled the supply for the past several years.
+The expansion of the “new energy” sectors and the increases in demand for electric vehicles and wind turbines is driving global demand for REEs, particularly Neodymium and Praseodymium – known as the “NdPr Metals” or “Critical Metals” – as well as other “technology” metals which are used in the manufacture of permanent magnets, a key component in green energy manufacturing.

 Future Fundraising Strategy